 - Nuclear power is also a clean energy source with zero-carbon emissions and helps reduce air pollution

 - Some governments have also introduced mandates to increase the use of clean energy as part of promoting environmental sustainability

 - Trading and investing in green energy stocks are different.
-When trading via spread betting and CFD trading, you'll be speculating on the price movements of the underlying asset, while when investing you’ll buy and take ownership of the stock outright
+With us, you will be trading via CFDs, predicting the price movements of the underlying asset, you won´t be taking ownership of the stock outright

 Explore the markets with our free course